-Most states that adopted liberal marijuana regulations prohibit smoking in the public spaces.
-Smoking is reserved to the private residences.
+Most states that adopted liberal marijuana regulations prohibit smoking in public spaces.
+Smoking is reserved for private residences.
 However, the marijuana laws do not require landlords to allow the renter to smoke in the rental property.
 Quite the contrary, there are specific laws about smoking in apartments that will enable landlords to forbid it.
-Those laws include Colorado’s Amendment 64, California’s Proposition 64 and Alaska’s stature AS 17.38.120(d).
+Those laws include Colorado’s Amendment 64, California’s Proposition 64, and Alaska’s stature AS 17.38.120(d).

-Since most marijuana laws prohibit to smoke in public, the most logical place to smoke is in the private residence.
-The tenants would vigorously oppose to any infringement of the right for quiet enjoyment.
-Marijuana legalization shifted the priorities of the government agencies.
-In any potential dispute over the cannabis use, the police are reluctant to get involved unless other laws are violated.
+Since most marijuana laws prohibit smoking in public, the most logical place to smoke is in a private residence.
+The tenants would vigorously oppose to any infringement of the right to quiet enjoyment.
+Marijuana legalization shifted the priorities of government agencies.
+In any potential dispute over cannabis use, the police are reluctant to get involved unless other laws are violated.
 Enforcement policies are significantly eased since possession was decriminalized.
-If you lease lacks the prohibition to smoke, you cannot cite usage as justification for eviction or legal action.
+If your lease lacks the prohibition to smoke, you cannot cite usage as justification for eviction or legal action.
 In many jurisdictions, usage is allowed by default.
 Some laws allow consumption in the rental property unless stated otherwise.
-In those cases, the landlord still can impose restrictions by invoking Federal regulations of Class I narcotic and prohibit any illegal activity on the premise.
+In those cases, the landlord still can impose restrictions by invoking Federal regulations of Class I narcotic and prohibit any illegal activity on the premises.

 Despite possible repercussions about the state of your property and concerns over the reaction of neighbors, there are some excellent reasons to consider renting to pot smokers.